The Bible is More Reliable than the Law of Thermodynamics

 canstockphoto10707440

-This is a small probability, but an even tinier probability is that Moses got all 13 events correctly described and in the correct order.
-At age 17, this was the first clue for Hugh Ross that the Bible was different than the other holy books, and he wondered if it could actually be a communication from the God who made the universe.
-How else could Moses have gotten it that accurate?
+Probability of getting the sequence in the right order is tiny by itself, but the probability is even less likely that the author would describe all 13 events correctly and in the correct order.
+At age 17, this was the first clue for Hugh Ross that the Bible was different than the other holy books he read.

-Job 38-39 goes through all the events of the 6 creation days.
-They are not numbered, but they describe the same events and describe them in more scientific detail.
-Job 38:8-9 supports the implication in Genesis that it was dark because of a cloud layer. (“Who shut up the sea behind doors when it burst forth from the womb, when I made the clouds its garment and wrapped it in thick darkness….”)
+As an example, Job 38-39 goes through the events of the 6 creation days.
+They are not numbered, but they describe the same events and describe them in more “scientific” detail.
+For instance, Job 38:8-9 supports the implication in Genesis that it was dark because of a cloud layer. (“Who shut up the sea behind doors when it burst forth from the womb, when I made the clouds its garment and wrapped it in thick darkness….”)

 “[H]e has spoken about the seventh day in these words: ‘and on the seventh day God rested from all his work.’
 And …, in [Psalm 95:11], He says, ‘They shall never enter my rest.’
 It still remains that some will enter that rest….”

 This passage refers to the seventh day of creation in the present tense and in the future tense.
-Ross concludes, therefore, that we are still in that seventh day.
+Ross concludes, therefore, that we are still in the seventh “day”.

 canstockphoto17768345

-He found a satisfying answer to that enigma from Genesis 1 which describes that God created for 6 days, but God rested on the seventh day.
-In other word, God stopped his work of creating new life forms.
+He found a satisfying answer to that enigma from Genesis 1 which describes that God created for six days, but God rested on the seventh day.
+In other words, God stopped his work of creating new life forms.
 For six periods, God created, but in the seventh period God stopped creating.
-He rested from creation after creating Adam and Eve, who appear in the 6th day.
+He rested from creation after creating Adam and Eve, who appear in the sixth day.

-Another creation account parallel to the six creation days is Psalm 104.
-Again, the days are not numbered (as in Job), but there is much more scientific content.
-In psalm 104, we see that life dies off, but God re-creates.
+Ross found another creation account parallel to the six creation days is Psalm 104.
+Again, the days are not numbered (as in Job), but much more scientific content can be found in the descriptions.
+Psalm 104 describes a series of lifeforms dying off, and God re-creating new life forms.

 “[W]hen you take away [the teeming creatures’] breath, they die and return to dust.
 When you send your Spirit, they are created, and you renew the face of the earth.”
 (Psalm 104:29-30)

 The Earth is now spinning five times more slowly than it did when life was first created.
 That is why we only see bacteria first.
 Bacteria can handle a 4-5 hour rotation rate.
 We could not.
-Psalm 104 reflects that God has kept the balance on Earth perfectly to sustain life.
+Thus the description in Psalm 104 that reflects that God has kept the balance on Earth perfectly to sustain life over time finds resonance in the science.

-He went through the 25 creation accounts he found in the Bible over the course of about 18 months from age 17 to 19.
+Ross found and thought through the 25 creation accounts in the Bible over the course of about 18 months from age 17 to 19.
 In that time, he determined that the Bible made over 200 accurate predictions of scientific discovery.
 The Bible speaks in 11 different places, for instance, of a continuously expanding universe.

-No philosopher or astronomer had any clue of the beginning of space and time at the beginning of the universe or that the universe was continuously expending until 1917 when Albert Einstein developed the theory of general relativity, but the Bible authors had already communicated these detailed cosmological characteristics going back to Job.
-The Bible was thousands of years ahead of its time.
+No philosopher or astronomer had any clue that space and time has a beginning or that the universe was continuously expending until 1917 when Albert Einstein developed the theory of general relativity, but the Bible authors had already communicated these detailed cosmological characteristics going back to Job.
+From this, Ross concluded that the Bible was thousands of years ahead of its time.

 Thinking on a Rock Cliff (Fraley) - Copy

-He did a rough calculation when he turned 19 about what would be the probability that the Bible authors could predict these future scientific discoveries without any revelation, inspiration or communication from the God that created the universe.
-That probability would be <10300 (300 zeros after the 1).
-That week a professor asked the class to determine the probability that one of the class would be killed by the sudden reversal of the second law of thermodynamics.
-The probability is 1 in 1080 – a very extreme unlikelihood, but greater than the likelihood that the Bible would predict over 200 future scientific discoveries.
+Ross did a rough calculation when he turned 19 of the probability that the Bible authors could predict these future scientific discoveries without any revelation, inspiration or communication from the God that created the universe.
+He determined the probability is <10300 (300 zeros after the 1).

-The professor’s point was to demonstrate that it would not happen, the probability is so tiny.
-He realized that what the Bible is a least 10200 than the second law of thermodynamics!
-He concluded that it was not rational to trust the second law of thermodynamics and not put greater trust in reliability of what is written in the Bible.
+In that moment, Hugh Ross realized that what the Bible is more reliable than the second law of thermodynamics!
+On those probabilities, Ross determined that it is not rational to trust the second law of thermodynamics and not put greater trust in reliability of what is written in the Bible.

 If you want to listen to the whole story, you can watch it here: